wjakob/nanobind/docs/api_extra.rst

    This is an internal class that should be accessed through the singleton :cpp:var:`self` value.

    It supports the overloaded operators listed below.
-Depending on whether or not :cpp:var:`self` is the left or right argument of a binary operation, the binding will map to different Python methods as shown below.
+Depending on whether :cpp:var:`self` is the left or right argument of a binary operation, the binding will map to different Python methods as shown below.

    .. list-table::
       :header-rows: 1